Oliver-Liou/Oliver-Liou.github.io/_posts/2024-04-07-Quasar-CLI-App-with-Vite.md

 title: Quasar CLI App with Vite
 keywords: Quasar CLI
 date: 2024-04-07
 subtitle: How to generate the Quasar CLI App with Vite project by Node.
+description: How to generate the Quasar CLI App with Vite project by Node.
 author: Oliver Liu
 banner:
     image: 'assets/images/Quasar_logo.svg'